AC1706-67/bioreceipt.ai/UNIT_SUGGESTIONS_ENHANCEMENT_DOCS.md

 The implementation demonstrates technical excellence through comprehensive testing, type safety, accessibility compliance, and performance optimization.
 Users benefit from a more intuitive interface, while developers enjoy a clean, well-documented API that's easy to maintain and extend.

-This enhancement positions the BioPulse application as a leader in user experience design, showing how thoughtful attention to detail can significantly improve the substance tracking workflow."
+This enhancement positions the BioReceipt application as a leader in user experience design, showing how thoughtful attention to detail can significantly improve the substance tracking workflow."